lukplamino/DADS7202_HW02-CNN_MNLP_Group/README.md

   <img src="https://github.com/lukplamino/DADS7202_HW02-CNN_MNLP_Group/blob/main/Images/Cavendish%20banana.jpg" style="width:170px;"/>

 #### 📍Data source:
 - We use [**Download All Images**](https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm?hl=en) extension in chrome web store to collect set of images from **`google image`**.

+#### data preparation:
-It's a simple and fast way to collect set of images.
-However, we have to clean the dataset by manually removing some irrelevant images i.e. banana dessert, banana trunk, and other banana parts.
+- Collecting set of images from the Internet source is a quick and simple method to gather a set of images.
+Some facts, meanwhile, are not entirely accurate or useful.
+As a result, we have to manually remove several unnecessary images from the collection, such as banana dessert, banana trunk, other banana pieces, and duplicate images.
+Additionally, because the keyword and banana type are inconsistent, we need to recheck the banana type label.

 #### ✂️Data splitting (train/val/test):
 - `random_state` =